-LAP is guided by the NYSBA Committee on Lawyer Alcoholism and Drug Abuse.
+LAP is guided by the New York State Bar Association Lawyer Assistance Committee.

-LAP services are voluntary and available to all attorneys and judges in New York State and their immediate family members, whether or not the attorney or judge is a member of the New York State Bar Association.
+LAP is available to all attorneys in New York State and their immediate family members, whether or not the attorney is a member of the New York State Bar Association.